Skip to main content

 In order to perform Smart Contract queries, we recommend the use of SmartContractQueriesController.

 You will notice that the SmartContractQueriesController requires a QueryRunner object at initialization.
-A NetworkProvider, slighly adapted, is used to satisfy this requirement (more details about network providers can be found in a later section).
+A NetworkProvider, slightly adapted, is used to satisfy this requirement (more details about network providers can be found in a later section).

 from multiversx_sdk import (ProxyNetworkProvider, QueryRunnerAdapter,